wp-plugins/rocketbar/readme.txt

 The quicker page switcher!?
 Keyboard shortcuts for your WordPress Dashboard.

 == Description ==

-The RocketBar is a new, faster (FREE) way to get around in WordPres.
+The RocketBar is a new, faster (FREE) way to get around in WordPress.
 Instead of clicking from page to page, just hit a keyboard shortcut and immediately go where you're headed!

-The plugin is designed after the OSX Spotlight Search feature, and uses a keybinding of `SHIFT + SPACE` to open.
+The plugin is designed after the OSX Spotlight Search feature, and uses a keybind of `SHIFT + SPACE` to open.

-**But wait, there's more!**

-RocketBar also supports several commands and shortcuts that do various actions based on where on your site you're at.
-For example, on a WordPress Post or Page?
-Open RocketBar and type in <code>edit</code>.
-Hit ENTER and you're now editing the Post or Page you were on.

-Check out all of RocketBar's commands!
-Install now!
+## Why should you LOVE RocketBar?

+RocketBar enables you (the site owner) access to a faster WordPress.
+With RocketBar, you can spend more time checking analytics and stats, moderating comments, and adding content, and less time finding where you need to go.

+With a robust code base, leveraging WordPress's hosted CSS and jQuery, you won't be slowed down by our bite-sized client-side code base.

+Using RocketBar is simple.
+No setup necessary.
+Just install and go!

 == Installation ==